Smoking Pack Year Calculator

 What Your Pack-Years Means

-Low Risk (Under 10 pack-years)
+Lower statistical association (Under 10 pack-years)

 If your result is low, your lung cancer risk is significantly reduced compared to long-term smokers.
 Continue monitoring your health and focus on maintaining a smoke-free lifestyle.